Yariandres/CSS-Design-System-Principles/README.md

 # Learn_CSS-Design-System-Principles

-This is the Curriculum for " CSS: Design Systems and Architectures" creator [this](https://youtu.be/Cr6VqTRO1v0) video by Siraj Raval on Youtube
+This is the Curriculum for "CSS: Design Systems and Architectures"

 # 1 Day